Here’s What Expats Should Do in Kuala Lumpur

 Another fantastic thing about Kuala Lumpur is the eclectic food that it offers.
 There are a variety of delicacies that’s sure to tantalize your tastebuds.
 You can spend your entire day eating delicious Malaysian food. in Kuala Lumpur, you’re bound to find hawker stalls open as late as 10 pm, some even open till late.

 Jalan Alor in Kuala Lumpur is a famous road for food.
-Although you can find food anywhere in the city, tourists come here for the atmosphere.
+Although digital nomads can find food anywhere in the city, tourists come here for the atmosphere.
 The bustling street is filled with hawker stalls and seafood restaurants.
 It is also one of the cheapest places to enjoy some delicious grub.

 4. A Walk in the Park